An overview of responsible artificial intelligence

-Mehrnoosh Sameki is a technical program manager at Microsoft responsible for leading the product efforts on machine learning interpretability within the Azure Machine Learning platform.
-Previously, she was a data scientist at Rue Gilt Groupe, incorporating data science and machine learning in retail space to drive revenue and enhance personalized shopping experiences of customers.
+Mehrnoosh Sameki is a technical program manager at Microsoft, responsible for leading the product efforts on machine learning interpretability within the Azure Machine Learning platform.
+Previously, she was a data scientist at Rue Gilt Groupe, incorporating data science and machine learning in the retail space to drive revenue and enhance customers’ personalized shopping experiences.
 She earned her PhD degree in computer science at Boston University.

 Leave a Comment or Question

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?